kim0137/ai201-project1-unofficial-guide-starter/planning.md

      numbers fit the structure of your documents.
      A review-heavy corpus warrants different chunking than a long FAQ. -->

-**Chunk size:** 150–250 tokens for blog articles; 60–120 tokens for the checklist PDF (source 8)
+**Chunk size:** 150–250 tokens

-**Overlap:** 30-50 tokens
+**Overlap:** None.
+Because the implementation uses boundary-based splitting at subheader boundaries rather than a sliding window, so overlap does not apply.

 **Reasoning:** The blog articles (sources 1–7, 9–10) are structured with subheaders, where each section contains a short intro paragraph and a bullet list covering one focused topic (e.g., "Watch out for hidden fees" or "Inspect the property condition").
-Each of these sections averages 150–250 tokens and represents a complete, self-contained idea that maps directly to the kinds of questions a user would ask.
+Each of these sections averages 143 tokens and represents a complete, self-contained idea that maps directly to the kinds of questions a user would ask.
 Chunking at the subheader level keeps each chunk topically coherent and avoids merging unrelated sections together.

 The roommate considerations checklist PDF (source 8) is already pre-divided into labeled categories (e.g., Lifestyle, Chores, Guests/Visitors, Pets, Parking).
 Each category is chunked as a unit, keeping the "ask yourself" and "ask your potential roommate" questions for the same category together.
 This preserves the self-reflection and conversation-starter pairing that makes the checklist useful as a retrieval result.

-An overlap of 30–50 tokens (~1–2 sentences or the final bullet of the preceding section) handles cases where a closing sentence in one section introduces the next topic, ensuring no bridging context is lost between chunks.

 Each chunk will be tagged with its source URL (or file path for source 8) and a topic label (e.g., `budgeting`, `lease`, `roommates`, `scams`) at ingestion time to improve retrieval precision and avoid returning duplicate chunks from the same domain.
 ---